 What is better than jumping in a cool pool on a hot day?
 Most YMCA summer camps offer recreational swim time each day (after being tested on the first day for safety).
 Additionally, some sites include camp swim lessons for your children, while others offer the lessons for a small additional fee.

-Learn more about our summer camp offerings across Chester County and you'll see why our summer camps make your life easier.
+Learn more about our summer camp offerings across Chester County and you'll see why our summer camps will make your life easier.